 What is the process for becoming a Befrienders visitor?

-All volunteers must successfully pass a criminal background check, reference check and be willing to commit to meet with their senior for a minimum of six months.
+All volunteers must successfully pass a criminal background check, reference check and be willing to commit to meet with their senior for a minimum of one year.

 How often do volunteer visitors come?